julianoddreis/capital-gains/README.md

 - ESLint (for code linting)
 - Prettier (for code formatting)

-Typescript was used because it is the language I have the most affinity with, I can guarantee type checking and run it in the terminal easily with nodejs.
+Typescript was used because it is the language I have the most affinity with, I can guarantee type checking at build time and run it in the terminal easily with nodejs.

 ## Requirements